A gerbe-like construction in gauge theory: Statement of the main theorems

 denotes the tangent bundle of $\Xunivplus$ along the fibers. \end{theorem}

 \begin{remark} In this paper, we assume that $\BDiffplus$ is a CW complex.
 That is, $\BDiffplus$ classifies principal $\Diffplus$-bundles over CW complexes. \end{remark}

 The second main theorem is an equality of characteristic classes of $\BDiffplus$ obtained from \cref{thm1:spin on TX+H^+}.
 One of them is $w_2(\hplus{\Xunivplus})$.
 We explain the definition of the other characteristic class.
-First, when $X$ is a homotopy $K3$ surface, its spin structure is unique up to isomorphism, and so there is the following short exact sequence:
+First, when $X$ is a homotopy $K3$ surface, its spin structure is unique up to isomorphism, and so there is the following central extension:

 \begin{definition} Let $X \to \mbbX \to B$ be a family of $X$ associated with a principal $\Diffplus$-bundle $\mcalE \to B$ over a CW complex $B$.
 We denote the primary obstruction class for lifting the structure group of $\mcalE$ to $\Diffspin$ by